You are currently viewing Bolster Pillow | Step by Step Tutorial with Video

 Pin piping to the circle piece of fabric.
 You can see here how those relief cuts allow it to fit around the circle.
 Use plenty of pins to keep it in place while stitching.

-Once the piping is stitched on, it will look something like this.
+Once the piping is stitched on, it will look like this.

-Press Right Edge of Fabric for Bolster Pillow
+Press Right Edge of Fabric for pillow cover to prepare to install the zipper.

 Next align the zipper teeth with the 1/4″ fold edge.
 Pin in place.